About recovery plans

 - Model an app around its dependencies.

-- Automate recovery tasks to reduce RTO.
+- Automate recovery tasks to reduce recovery time objective (RTO).

 - Verify that you're prepared for migration or disaster recovery by ensuring that your apps are part of a recovery plan.